daveoy/deadline-ubl-tracker/README.md

 FNO_SERVER, FNO_PASSWORD and LISTEN_PORT (optional, defaults to 9666) when running this script or the built container.

-if you plan to run this outside of docker you'll need to `pip install prometheus_client requests`.
+NOTE**: if you plan to run this outside of docker you'll need to `pip install prometheus_client requests`.

 example: